ibm-cloud-docs/openwhisk/runtimes.md

 ### Python 3.7 actions (Debian Stretch based)
 {: #openwhisk_ref_python_environments_3.7}

 Python 3.7 actions are executed with Python 3.7.x.
-To use this runtime, specify the `wsk` CLI parameter `--kind python:3.7` when you create or update an action.
+To use this runtime, specify the CLI parameter `--kind python:3.7` when you create or update an action.

 The runtime contains SDK packages for IBM Cloud services available for use by Python actions, in addition to the Python 3.7 standard libraries.